 Marianna Semprini has a background on BMIs able to restore sensory or motor functions when missing.
 She investigated the role of sensory feedback in in-vivo closed-loop BMIs based on real-time encoding of information through intracortical microstimulation.
 She also studied the response properties of cortical neurons and worked on optimal decoding of the information carried by neural signals.

 More recently, she focused on non-invasive biofeedback from human subjects and on sensorimotor training for motor rehabilitation of neurologic or brain-injured patients.
-Her current interests are neuroprostheses, neural control of movement and high density Electroencephalography.
+Her current interests are neuroprostheses, neural control of movement and neurorehabilitation.

 2007, winner of the "Massimo Grattarola" award for best MS thesis in the bioengineering field, assigned by the National Bioengineering Group (GNB).

 2018, selected as "reviewer of the year" for Journal of Neural Engineering.